 These circumstances may include health problems, personal/family issues or financial constraints.
 It is important that you discuss these issues with the appropriate person e.g. your personal tutor or advisor, year tutor, programme director or exams representative for the department.
 If you have long term health issues, you may be directed to the Disability Team to discuss the support that may be available to you.
 Alternatively, you may be advised to submit an exceptional circumstances form, on which you can explain your situation to your Exam Board and reasonable adjustments may be made if applicable.
-These are available to fill out online (follow the link) or from the Languages and Social Sciences Reception – MB775.
+These are available to fill out online (follow the link).

 It is essential that you discuss any issues with your School as soon as possible so that the appropriate support mechanisms can be put in place.
 Waiting until the end of the academic year before approaching your School will limit the options available.

 As each case is individual, the response time and outcome do vary.
-However, the Examinations and Assessments Team will keep aim to contact you with relevant information when and if possible, if this is not applicable, a letter will be sent to your home address after the panel has met and agreed on a decision.
+However, the Examinations and Assessments Team will keep aim to contact you with relevant information when and if possible, if this is not applicable, an email will bve sent to your Aston student email address after the panel has met and agreed on a decision.
 Panels meet at the end of TP1, and TP2.

 The Board of Examiners meet at the end of each academic year to examine the overall programme profile of each LSS student.
 They then make a decision regarding progression on to the next stage/year/level of the programme.